banner left banner banner right

 Blossombud 1 [Mar 2] (Oceanuus)

-The day the ocean temperatures supposedly change in Oceanuus.
-This is suppose to coincide with the coming of spring.
+The day the ocean temperatures supposedly change in Oceanuus and the coming of spring.
 This is also Emperor Cornelius Dreven's birthday.

 Spring Equinox